How to Advertise on Google with Google Ads (Formerly AdWords)

 In this post I’m going to breakdown how to setup a Google Ads account (formerly AdWords) to advertise on Google .
 This will specifically cover the following: What Google Ads is, How to Setup a Google Ads account, and how to setup specific campaigns within Google Ads, including Google Search, Display campaigns (including remarketing), YouTube video campaigns.

-At the end of this blog post I cover helpful tips for each of the platform to drive the most success and an offer to sign up for my 90 minute Google Ads course on SkillShare (free of charge).
+At the end of this blog post I cover helpful tips for each of the platform to drive the most success and an offer to sign up for my 2 hour Google Ads course.

 What is Google Ads

 Google Ads is the rebrand of Google AdWords.
 It’s the same extremely powerful platform of Google AdWords, but with the rebrand of Google Ads.
 Google Ads is extremely powerful as through Google Ads you can advertise on Google search, run display campaigns – including remarketing, and advertise on YouTube.

 When you go to ads.google.com, to sign up for your account, watch out for any promotions Google Ads is offering.
 For example, when I checked this on September 7th, 2018 I saw a $75 credit promotion, when advertisers spend $25.
 Take full advantage of this, because when you start advertising you’ll need around some cash to understand what works and what doesn’t.
 Consider this free testing money.
 Additionally, write down the Google Ads support number, in this case it’s 877-763-9808.
 They offer great support to help you get off the ground, and it’s free.
 If that number doesn’t work, here’s a support number I typically use 1-866-246-6453.

 Follow the prompts to setup your Google account, by entering your email and website.
 If you’re signing up without a gmail account, it will ask you to create a Google account.